Strategy / Communication

 Published on December 23, 2019

-GDPR (General Data Protection Regulation) fines are punishments intended to incentivize firms to remain complaint with the European Union's data privacy regulations.
-Prior to GDPR becoming enforceable on May 25, 2018, it wasn't completely clear how fines would be applied for GDPR violations.
+GDPR (General Data Protection Regulation) fines are punishments intended to incentivize firms to remain compliant with the European Union's data privacy regulations.
+Before GDPR became enforceable on May 25, 2018, it wasn't completely clear how fines would be applied for GDPR violations.

-Now that about a year and a half has passed, we have some precedent to go along with the legislation.
+Now that about 5 years have passed, we have some precedent to go along with the legislation.
 With this perspective, we can look back and examine how regulators are fining organizations that run afoul of GDPR rules.

 If you or your organization could use a little more GDPR training, Simona Millham's GDPR Awareness training covers everything learners need to know about GDPR — and how to stay in compliance.